maymikb/readMeGenerator/generated.md

 Use the scout rule

 ## Testing
-Do example test here
+do example test here

 ## Questions
 When can I use this?
 - github:[maymikb](https://github.com/maymikb)
-- email:makabas12@gmail.com
+- email:makabs12@gmail.com

 ## License